| Ownership of real

 presumed to create a tenancy in common, unless a right of

 survivorship is expressly created in the conveyance.
 South Carolina Common Law.
-SOUTH DAKOTA

 recognizes the following types of ownership: tenancy in common